INeddHelp/ShutNet/README.md

 git clone https://github.com/INeddHelp/ShutNet
 ```

-After you installed the package, read how to start the .exe or .ps1 file correctly
+After you installed the package, read [How to start the .exe or .ps1 file correctly](https://github.com/INeddHelp/ShutNet#how-to-open-shutnet-on-windows)

 ## How to install the package on Linux